 III.
 Voting in New Collateral Types

 To put it all together, we consider how collateral types will be voted in and implemented.
-The first step is a qualitative assessment of the token under consideration, performed by a risk team or independent risk reseacher, and proposed to the Maker token holders.
-Maker token holders use a Governance Vote to accept or reject the output of the due diligence proposal, and if it accepted the community then records that the is slated to be included as collateral token in the next Executive Vote.
+The first step is a qualitative assessment of the token under consideration, performed by a risk team or independent risk researcher, and proposed to the Maker token holders.
+Maker token holders use a Governance Vote to accept or reject the output of the due diligence proposal, and if it is accepted the community then records that the token is slated to be included as collateral token in the next Executive Vote.
 The Governance Vote can occur at any time during the quarter, before the Executive Vote.

 Every time a new collateral type passes a Governance vote, we add the risk parameters to the roster for the next Executive vote.
 Every quarter the collection of risk parameters will be voted into the system by way of the Executive vote.
 Meaning that the necessary code will be deployed to the system to update fields and thus the state of the system.